GA-repos/Installfest/notes.md

 ## Fork and Clone

 Be sure to show developers how to fork and clone on the projector.
+Refer to [FAQ](https://git.generalassemb.ly/ga-wdi-boston/meta/wiki/ForkAndClone) for visuals and walkthrough.

 ## Common Problems